SuaveIO/suave/docs/sessions.md

 State and Sessions in Suave
 ===========================

-While stateless web applications are all the rage, there are still times where state needs to be preserved, either across requests in a session, or simply among `WebPart`s as the request/response pipeline is composed.
-In these cases, Suave has you covered!
-We'll look at three aspects of session cookies first, then how we can construct state among `WebPart`s.
+While web applications are technically stateless, there are still times where we need to start from a known state.
+So, let's jump in and look at aspects of session cookies first, then how we can manage state among `WebPart`s.

 Cookie State Session Storage
 ----------------------------